 This mattress will also be fine for all body types, even larger individuals that weigh around 250 lb or more.

 Because it is a big and heavy mattress, you’re going to be happy about the free white glove delivery that they offer.
 You don’t have to worry about lugging a big, heavy mattress all the way upstairs.
 The only downside with this mattress is that they don’t offer free returns.
 We recommend you really know what kind of mattress you like before purchasing this one.

 Bottom line with Saatva: it’s one of the best mattresses you can buy online.
 We really like it.
 The company isn’t big on offering discounts, but you can check SaatvaMattress.com to see what they have up today.

 If you’re familiar with Purple, you know their mattresses have a different feel.
 Their new models (Purple 2, 3, 4) are constructed with poly foam, pocketed coils, and then the top layer is a Hyper-Elastic Polymer material that you really have to try to know what it’s like.
 It almost feels like a gel material, but we find it very comfortable.

 We selected Purple 2 for this list, as it is the firmest bed that Purple makes.
 It’s supportive and also offers plenty of pressure relief.
 The bed is around a medium-firm on the firmness scale.
-However, because the Hyper-Elastic Polymer top layer is so flexible and responsive, we also think this mattress is fine for stomach and side sleepers if you happen to roll around at night.
+However, because the Hyper-Elastic Polymer top layer is so flexible and responsive, we think this mattress is fine for other positions as well.

 While we wouldn’t recommend that everyone get a Purple 2 mattress, if you’re open to something new, chances are you’ll really like it, especially if you favor sleeping on your back.